Are you looking to learn more about growth hacking or even become a growth hacker?

 Authors: Sean Ellis & Morgan Brown | Published: 2017 | Pages: 345

 If you know anything about growth hacking, you’ve probably heard of Sean Ellis.
 Sean is responsible for the term ‘growth hacking’, as he coined it a decade ago.
 If you don’t know anything about growth hacking, then that’s alright – this book is for you!
 The “godfather of growth hacking” co-wrote the book with Morgan Brown.
 Among other things, Morgan is a growth and product executive.
-Currently, he is Facebook’s director of product.
+Currently, he is Facebook’s director of Product.
 Together they wrote one of the must-have growth hacking books.

 The book is divided into two parts.
-In the first part, you will learn what growth hacking is all about, what methods does growth hacking use, and what are its processes.
+In the first part, you will learn what growth hacking is all about, what methods growth hacking uses, and what are its processes.
 The second part is basically a playbook.
 This is where you will discover how to apply the methods and processes of the first part to your business – regardless of your industry – and get the most out of the 4 growth stages (Acquisition, Activation, Retention, Monetization).

 Part I: The Method | Part II: The Growth Hacking Playbook |